 Food inventory consists entirely of undistributed donated food that will be provided to persons in need.
 Inventory is stated at the lower of cost or net realizable value.
 The Organization records the value of donated food as a contribution at the time the food is donated since the Organization has discretion in deciding the disposition of the donated food.
 Cost is estimated based on the fair value for donated goods at the time of donation, which is recognized based on the dollar value per pound of food established by the State of Washington, Emergency Food Assistance Program.
-The valuation was \$1.82 per pound for the years ended June 30, 2023 and 2022, respectively.
+The valuation was \$1.82 per pound for the year ended June 30, 2023 and \$2.16 per pound for the year ended June 30, 2024.